Brazzaville to Kinshasa River Crossing – 7 Easy Steps

 How much does it cost?

-There are two options for crossing the river.
-You can take the slow ferry (which is predominantly used to transport goods, it’s very slow and unorganised) or the fast one.
-My advice is to pay extra and take the fast boat called ‘canot rapide’ (it is much quicker, safer and much less hassle).
-The price for this ticket, including taxes, is 16,400 CFA each.
+There are two options for crossing the river from Brazzaville to Kinshasa.
+You can take the slow ferry (which is predominantly used to transport goods, it’s very slow and unorganized) or the fast one.
+My advice is to pay extra and take the fast boat called ‘canot rapide’ (it is much quicker, safer, and much less hassle).
+The price for Brazzaville to Kinshasa ticket, including taxes, is 16,400 CFA each.
 We’re told that everyone pays the same, foreigners and locals.

 There are many formalities and checks (well, this is Africa) that you need to do at the ferry port so we decided to pay a guy (known as a fixer) an additional 3500 CFA (USD 6.00 ) each to take care of it all for us on this side.
 This amount included his fee too.
 It’s common here that small tips and bribes are paid to officials to get things done.
 If you want to get things done quicker, it’s worth your while to pay a little extra.